lmars/packer-post-processor-vagrant-s3/README.md

 ### Pre-built binaries

 The easiest way to install this post-processor is to download a pre-built binary.
-The builds are hosted [here](http://packer-post-processor-vagrant-s3-build-host.negge.fi/).
-Follow the link, download the correct binary for your platform, then rename the file to `packer-post-processor-vagrant-s3` and place it in `~/.packer.d/plugins` so that Packer can find it (create the directory if it doesn't exist).
+The builds are available from the [GitHub releases page](https://github.com/lmars/packer-post-processor-vagrant-s3/releases).
+Follow the link, select the latest release, download the correct binary for your platform, then rename the file to `packer-post-processor-vagrant-s3` and place it in `~/.packer.d/plugins` so that Packer can find it (create the directory if it doesn't exist).

 ### Building from source